MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Multiple Formats Implementation
 """""""""""""""""""""""""""""""

-This MicroUI BufferedImage implementation allows to create a MicroUI BufferedImage whose format is different than the display format.
+This MicroUI BufferedImage implementation allows the creation of a MicroUI BufferedImage whose format differs from the display format.
-This is an advanced use-case, only available with MicroUI 3.2 or higher.
+This advanced use case is available only with MicroUI 3.2 or higher.

 .. hint:: To select this implementation, the define ``LLUI_GC_SUPPORTED_FORMATS`` must be set to ``2`` or more.
 Its value defines the available number of *extra* formats the VEE Port features.

 The MicroUI C module uses some tables to redirect the image management to the expected :ref:`drawer <section_buffered_image_drawer>`.
-There is one table per Abstraction Layer API in order not to embed all algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).
+There is one table per Abstraction Layer API not to embed all algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).
 The tables size is dimensioned according to the define value.

 To manipulate the tables, the C module uses 0-based index whose value is different than the image format value.
 For instance, according to the VEE Port capabilities, the support image format ARGB8888 can have the index ``1`` for a given VEE Port and ``2`` for another one.
-This differentiation allows to reduce the tables size: when a format is not supported by the VEE Port, no extra size in the tables is used (no empty cell).
+This differentiation reduces the size of the tables: when the VEE Port does not support a format, no extra size in the tables is used (no empty cell).

 .. note:: The index ``0`` is reserved to the *display* format.

 A table holds a list of functions for a given algorithm.
-For instance, the following table allows to redirect the drawing ``writePixel`` to the drawers ``0`` to ``2``:
+For instance, the following table allows redirecting the drawing ``writePixel`` to the drawers ``0`` to ``2``:

 .. code:: c